Askoye/EDA/README.md

 # IP_Week_3
-This is a repository containing the IP work
+This is a repository containing the IP work by Ted Askoye Samuel